, Delays & Status | The Blue Board

 See all hubs on the live dashboard with real-time delay counts and flight positions.

-United Airlines operates a network of 9 hub airports spanning the United States, Asia, and the Pacific.
-Together, these hubs handle thousands of daily departures connecting over 350 destinations worldwide.
-The Blue Board tracks every United flight at every hub in real time — updated every 30 seconds.
+United Airlines operates a network of 8 hub airports spanning the United States and the Pacific, plus the Tokyo-Narita gateway — all 9 of which The Blue Board tracks.
+Together, these airports handle thousands of daily departures connecting over 350 destinations worldwide.
+The Blue Board tracks every United flight at every one of these airports in real time — updated every 30 seconds.

 Select a hub above to see live delay counts, on-time performance, Starlink WiFi fleet information, seasonal delay patterns, terminal details, and more.